Frontier Economics applies its expertise in financial economics to the regulation of network industries.

 When setting a regulated business’s allowed revenues or prices, regulators need to decide on the rate of return such businesses are permitted to earn on their investments.
 This rate is known as the ‘Weighted Average Cost Of Capital’ (WACC).
-Frontier has deep experience in estimating the WACC for a wide range of regulated businesses including electricity networks, gas pipelines, water businesses and rail networks.
+Frontier Economics has deep experience in estimating the WACC for a wide range of regulated businesses including electricity networks, gas pipelines, water businesses and rail networks.

 We have provided advice on WACC to regulators and regulated businesses in Australia, New Zealand, the UK, and several countries in Europe, Asia, the Middle East and the Caribbean.